 July 23, 2018 ByCheryl Dykstra

-The current SEO landscape is already tricky for local
+The current search engine optimization (SEO) landscape is already tricky for local

 Google Maps trimmed its business listings down from seven to